CyberFlameGO/svnpython/Doc/library/sqlite3.rst

    Registers a callable to convert the custom Python type *type* into one of SQLite's supported types.
-The callable *callable* accepts as single parameter the Python value, and must return a value of the following types: int, long, float, str (UTF-8 encoded), unicode or buffer.
+The callable *callable* accepts as single parameter the Python value, and must return a value of the following types: int, float, str, bytes (UTF-8 encoded) or buffer.

 .. function:: complete_statement(sql)